ynput/OpenPype/website/docs/artist_getting_started.md

 If you are working from **home** though, you'll **need to install** it yourself.
 You should, however, receive the OpenPype installer files from your studio admin, supervisor or production, because OpenPype versions and executables might not be compatible between studios.

-Installing OpenPype is possible by Windows installer or by unzipping it anywhere on the disk from downloaded ZIP archive.
+Installing OpenPype is possible by Installer or by unzipping downloaded ZIP archive to any drive location.

-For more detailed info about installation on different OS please visit [Installation section](artist_install.md).
+> For more detailed info about installing OpenPype please visit [Installation section](artist_install.md).

-There are two ways running OpenPype

-first most common one by using OP icon on the Desktop triggering

-**openpype_gui.exe** suitable **for artists**.
-It runs OpenPype GUI in the OS tray.
-From there you can run all the available tools.
-To use any of the features, OpenPype must be running in the tray.
+---

+You can run OpenPype by desktop "OP" icon (if exists after installing) or by directly executing

+**openpype_gui.exe** located in the OpenPype folder.
+This executable being suitable **for artists**.

-or alternatively by using
+or alternatively by

-**openpype_console.exe** located in the OpenPype folder which is suitable for **TDs/Admin** for debugging and error reporting.
+**openpype_console.exe** which is more suitable for **TDs/Admin** for debugging and error reporting.
 This one runs with opened console window where all the necessary info will appear during user's work session.

+> By seeing the "OP" icon in the OS tray user can easily tell OpenPype already running.

 ## First Launch